meshcloud/meshcloud-docs/docs/meshstack.metadata-tags.md

 > Note: replication is not supported for meshLandingZones

 - **Replication**:  If a tag has replication enabled, it will be used to tag an actual tenant in the cloud platform.
-  - **Replication Tag Key**: Although we recommend using the exact same value as **Name** here, it possible to use a slightly different tag key when it is used for replication.
+  - **Replication Tag Key**: Although we recommend using the exact same value as **Name** here, it's possible to use a slightly different tag key when it is used for replication.
 Also, keep in mind that the tag key will be prefixed, depending on what is configured for [tenant tags](#tags-in-cloud-tenants).
 When a tag key or value does not meet the cloud platforms' requirements, it will automatically be [sanitized](#tag-sanitization)

 ## Tags on meshUsers